 “You are if you’re with me.
 I want to introduce you to someone.”

 Roman ushered them through the door.
 Unlike the rest of the theater, backstage was chaotic and messy, the Players already beginning their post-show cleanup.
 People in costumes ran back and forth carrying crates and dismantling set pieces.
 It was like a dance, one Gareth and Isobel were careful not to get in the middle of.

 Roman led them down a flight of steps, stopping so abruptly at the bottom that Isobel nearly ran into his back.
-He knocked on a plain door— Gareth noticed that everything down here was plain, so unlike the rest of the building.
+He knocked on a plain door— everything down here was plain, so unlike the rest of the building.
 A moment later, the door opened, answered by the actress that played Edith.
 She threw her arms around Roman.

 “What did you think?” she asked.

 “Absolutely enchanting, Dinara,” Roman answered, picking her up and giving her a twirl.
 “You stole the show.”